 How this generation moves when it comes to money management.

 ‘Millennial’ is the name given to the generation born between the years of 1984 and 2000.
 Today, various industries are experiencing the effects of heightened expectations and demands of millennials through technological advancements, wider choice and lower prices.
 Their love for technology and innovation has led to changes in behaviours and priorities when it comes to investing.
 As principal consumers, millennials are expected to make up three quarters of the worlds working population by 2025, and therefore will grow into an important target market for wealth management firms.
+Before you continue reading this article, visit this updated blog post first.

 The mindset of millennials has been largely shaped by the recession of 2008/09.
 Millennials had come of age over this period, either as young professionals or as students, thus steering towards a more risk averse investment strategy.